ryguy2k4/ryguy2k4endpractice/README.md

 # Ryguy2k4's End Practice Map

 Hello!
 This is a map I have created to practice one-cycling and end fights.
 This is a fun project of mine that I am so happy so many people like.
 Bug reports and feature requests are always appreciated!
-Contact me at ryguy2k4#9371 [Download Here!](https://github.com/ryguy2k4/ryguy2k4endpractice/releases/download/v2.2.0/_Ryguy2k4_End_Practice_v2.2.0.zip)
+Contact me at ryguy2k4#9371

 ### One Cycle Practice
 * Simulates north/south perches with 2600 different dragon heights